martinlindenberg/serverless-plugin-alerting/README.md

 #### Alerts

- - each alert has its used metric as key
+ - key: name of the metric that needs to be checked
  - the values were used to fill up a aws-cli command
  - http://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html